phaserjs/phaser/README.md

 ### Version 2.1 ("Shienar")

+* Scene Manager - json scene parser.
 * Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
 * Ability to control DOM elements from the core game and layer them into the game.
 * Touch Gestures.

-### Version 2.2 ("Tarabon")
+* Optimised global Animation manager to cut down on object creation.
+* Swapping to using a RenderTexture for the Tilemaps and implementing Tilemap slicing.
 * Enhance the State Management, so you can perform non-destructive State swaps and persistence.
 * Support for parallel asset loading.

+### Version 2.2 ("Tarabon")

+* Look carefully at the internal structure of Phaser to avoid method repetition (such as Sprite.crop and Image.crop), investigate using mixins to help reduce overall codebase size.
 * Flash CC HTML5 export integration.
 * Massively enhance the audio side of Phaser.
 Take more advantage of Web Audio: echo effects, positional sound, etc.